 Yes, you can replace the amount of almond flour with the same amount of oat flour but keep the coconut flour.

 The texture of the cake pops with oat flour is much denser and drier so keep that in mind if you do the switch.

 For best tasting, use almond flour and coconut flour.

-Yes, the flours used in this recipe are low-carb keto-friendly flours.
+Yes, the flour used in this recipe is low-carb keto-friendly flour.

 To make the whole recipe sugar-free, use a sugar-free liquid sweetener and your favorite low-carb yogurt.